kaylaisher/cbm_library/README.md

 ## Acknowledgement
 #### This is a project of International Summer Research Program at UCSD.
-Developed by PIN-CI HUANG, National Central University.
+Developed by Pin-Ci Huang, National Central University.
 Under the supervision of Prof. Lily Weng and Ph.D Ge Yan.